cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 <HighlightBox type="info">

 Cross-chain communication becomes possible with the Cosmos SDK and the Inter-Blockchain Communication Protocol (IBC).
-Discover the potentials that come with IBC, but before take a look at:
+Discover the potentials that come with IBC, but make sure you understand:

 * [Accounts](04-accounts)
 * [Transactions](05-transactions)